lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

+## Run

-6. You now have an executable file to run.
+1. You now have an executable file to run.
 In order to have it run the face detection model, we will need to add a couple of parameters to the command line:

-    1. "-i <input-image-or-video-file>" to specify an input image or video file instead of using the USB camera by default
+    1. "-i \<input-image-or-video-file\>" to specify an input image or video file instead of using the USB camera by default

-    2. "-m <model-xml-file>"  to specify where to find the module.
+    2. "-m \<model-xml-file\>"  to specify where to find the module.
 For example: -m  /opt/intel/computer_vision_sdk/deployment_tools/intel_models/face-detection-adas-0001/FP32/face-detection-adas-0001.xml”

     3. That is a lot to type and keep straight, so to help make the model names shorter to type  and easier to read, let us use the helper script scripts/setupenv.sh that sets up shell variables we can use.
 For reference, here are the contents of scripts/setupenv.sh:
     ```bash